How to Confidently Sell in 7 Ick Free Steps

 Step 6 – Don’t Decide the Outcome for Your Client

 When a potential client is sharing their struggles, stories, and fears, don’t do them the disservice of not sharing your services.
 Tell them what you can offer, tell them about the value you can provide.
 If you are a good fit, then the client may come up with the money or the time, to make the relationship work.
 You do not have the right to decide for them on whether they should act at that moment.
 If the answer is a no, it’s a no, but give them the chance to make the choice.

 Step 7 – Show Up

 Selling does not have to be a terrible practice.
-When you know the value of your service, you do your homework, and you show the benefit and the impact that you can make for your future client, then sales transforms into an act of service.
+When you know the value of your service, you do your homework, and you show the benefit and the impact you can make for your future client, then sales transforms into an act of service.
 You don’t have to be pushy or intrusive when you are explaining your value to that client.
-Just be sure that you are prepared, you understand the road that you want your audience to walk down with you.
-You woo them with appropriate offers for the stage that they are in your relationship together.
+Just be sure and prepare, you understand the road you want your audience to walk down with you.
+You woo them with offers appropriate to the stage they are in, in your relationship together.
 Have your sales script ready and know how to handle objections.
 Also, know that you can’t go into the conversation with a preconceived idea of what is right or wrong for that client.
 You just give them information about how you can help them grow in their business.
 Show up for them, and they will commit to you.
-Maybe not all the time, but certainly more often than if you simply wing it.
+Maybe not all the time, but more often than if you wing it.

 Now you’ve learned to sell without feeling slimy, it’s time to get completely booked out.
 Grab my 7-Steps to Fully Booked guide and max out your client calendar.